What Is Cybersecurity? A Gentle Introduction For Small Businesses

 Poorly defended systems can often be successfully targeted by less-skilled attackers.
 In contrast, well-defended systems might require a team of world-class hackers working together.

 The goal of defensive cybersecurity is to make it as difficult as possible to successfully attack.
-More technically, we are trying to harden our IT systems and improve our security posture.

 Protecting A Home – An Analogy